 What it means to be a global industrial engineer at Intercable

 “Half of the time I work in the office in Bruneck and half of the time I am working abroad to support the operation of our plants in Slovakia and China.- Taavi tells us – The job can be tough because you have to be flexible and willing to travel a lot, but if you have a positive attitude and are motivated it is exciting and extremely interesting: you fix problems, you make sure everything run smoothly, you coordinate different engineering activities and help them to perform better and this can have a big impact on production”.

-Intercable is a technological company, its products include plastic parts and components, specialized tools for power distribution and new solutions for hybrid and electric vehicles.
-Within industrial engineering, automotive is the sector that has always fascinated Taavi the most and this is way, when he got the possibility to work for Intercable, he decided to leave his job in Tallinn and move to Bruneck.
+Intercable is a technological company; its products include plastic parts and components, specialized tools for power distribution and new solutions for hybrid and electric vehicles.
+Within industrial engineering, automotive is the sector that has always fascinated Taavi the most and this is way when he got the possibility to work for Intercable, he decided to leave his job in Tallinn and move to Bruneck.
 “I studied industrial engineering in Tallinn, Estonia, Turku, Finland and Stockholm, Sweden.
-I always worked while at university and this helped me to understand what I wanted to do professionally.
+I always worked while at university, and this helped me to understand what I wanted to do professionally.
 My dream has always been to work within the automotive sector.
 However, in Estonia, we don’t have this kind of industry, so I knew that if I wanted to go into this area, I had to move away from my country.
-I had been to Italy for holydays several times, but I couldn’t imagine it as an option for me in terms of career opportunities”.
+I had been to Italy for holidays several times, but I couldn’t imagine it as an option for me in terms of career opportunities”.

 Moving to South Tyrol as a chance to work in the automotive industry